Nebraska vs. Michigan prediction, odds, time, spread: 2026 college basketball picks from proven model

 How to make Nebraska vs. Michigan picks

 The model projects the Cornhuskers to have five players register 11 points or more, including Pryce Sandfort's projected 17 points.
 The Wolverines, meanwhile, are projected to have five players score 9.9 or more points, led by Yaxel Lendeborg, who is projected to score 14.9 points.
-The model projects a combined total of 156 points as the Over clears in well over 50% of simulations.
+The model projects a combined total of 156 points as the Over clears nearly 60% of the time.

 The model also says one side of the spread hits well over 60% of the time.
 You can only see that pick at SportsLine.